meteo-ubonn/meanie3D/README.md

   * RADOLAN, Satellite and KONRAD utilities
   * Tests
   * Documentation
+* `docker`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend
+* `docker-vtk`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend
+  * VTK output enabled.

 The term "core functions" refers to the detection, tracking and track evaluation code.
 For local development in most cases, the preset `dev-vtk` is sufficient.
 For more aggressive optimisations, use `prod-vtk`.
 If you just need the core functions and none of the visuals, choose the `core` sets (`dev-core` or `prod-core`).
+For best performance, use the `fast` presets.

 ### Available build types
 The following build types are available: